uholeschak/ediabaslib/BmwDeepObd/ReadMe.txt

 Uninstall MSI with GUID manually: msiexec /x <GUID> IGNOREDEPENDENCIES=ALL

-In the Assets folder the ECU package has to be copied.
+In the Assets folder the encrypted ECU package Ecu.bin has to be copied before the build.
 The ECU package could be extracted from an existing .aab file (which is a zip) at the location assets1\assets\Ecu.bin.